 In the change phase, role-playing and imagery work will often be employed, helping to overcome your schemas.
-Further on in this stage the focus shifts to reinforcing healthy change.
+Further on in this stage, the focus shifts to reinforcing healthy change.

-Pattern-breaking (and preparing for end of therapy)
+Pattern-breaking (and preparing for the end of therapy)

 Towards the end of your therapy, the emphasis will be on behavioural changes and pattern-breaking.
 You’ll then prepare for the end of therapy.
 This preparation will vary depending on your counsellor and how they like to work, but the aim will always be for you to feel comfortable and confident in your abilities.